 - Education, Human Resources.

-- Issues relating to development and management of Social Sector/Services relating to health.
+- Issues relating to the development and management of Social Sector/Services relating to health.

 - Civil services in a democracy.